Improper Revenue Recognition and the SEC Whistleblower Program

 Under the SEC Whistleblower Program, whistleblowers are eligible to receive an award for providing the SEC with original information about a violation of the federal securities laws, including improper revenue recognition.
 If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive 10% to 30% of the monetary sanctions collected as an award.
 Thus, if a whistleblower had provided original information to the SEC about State Street’s overbilling scheme, he or she could be eligible to receive an award of up to $10.5 million.

-Since 2011, the SEC Whistleblower Office has awarded more than $384 million in awards to whistleblowers.
-The largest SEC whistleblower award to date is more than $50 million.
-Tips from whistleblowers have lead the SEC to successful enforcements actions resulting in more than $1.7 billion in financial remedies.
+Since 2012, the SEC Whistleblower Office has awarded nearly $1 billion in awards to whistleblowers.
+The largest SEC whistleblower award to date is $114 million.
+Tips from whistleblowers have enabled the SEC to take enforcement actions resulting in more than $2.7 billion in financial remedies.
 In fact, one tip about accounting violations that improperly inflated revenue by $80 million has already resulted in a $22 million SEC award.

 SEC Takes Aim at Improper Revenue Recognition

 According to a Report Pursuant to Section 704 of the Sarbanes-Oxley Act of 2002, during the five years preceding the enactment of SOX, the “SEC brought the greatest number of actions [involving issuer financial-report violations] in the area of improper revenue recognition: 126 of the 227 enforcement matters involved such conduct, including the fraudulent reporting of fictitious sales, improper timing of revenue recognition, and improper valuation of revenue.”
 Years later, the SEC continues to focus on issuer reporting and disclosure violations, including improper revenue recognition.